glycoverse/glyrepr/tests/testthat/_snaps/convert-mono-type.md

       !
 Cannot convert from "generic" to "concrete". i Can only convert in this order: concrete -> generic -> simple.

-# converting from generic to generic fails
+# converting glycan from generic to generic fails

     Code
       convert_glycan_mono_type(glycan, to = "generic")